SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## For SAIS students, a short guide

 If you are a current SAIS student, we want to talk to you.

-Why?
-Your thoughts and insights are what makes SAIS a great place -- and SAIS S2S Technology is no different.
+Your insights are what makes SAIS a great place -- and SAIS S2S Technology is no different.
 We need your thoughts, insights, brainstorms, skepticism, passion, or concerns -- without these our mission looses its purpose.

 This means you should get in touch with us.

 Come with a question or just to hear how we can contribute to your SAIS experience.
 We know that your busy.
 But we think we can provide something unique and important -- and we want you to be a part of it.
 SAIS is a leading policy school.
 However, technology needs to gain more prominence in its curriculum and the larger on-campus discussions.
 Right now that's our job and we are excited to some great work.

-There is a range
+While you can find out more about our operations in the sections below, here is the roundup of how you can become a part of SAIS S2S Technology:

+* **Lead and contribute**.
+Want to drive how SAIS adapts to technological progress?
+Join our team.
+We are open, horizontal and mission-driven.
+Just contact us and we will find the best option for you.
+* **Learn or teach**.
+Join the CAPS workshop taking place across 10 sessions in the Fall18 semester to learn about AI strategy and build and present advanced projects in Python.
+You can also go one step further and teach one of the CAPS sessions.
+* **Read and attend**.
+Subscribe to our newsletter to stay up to date on our events and receive dedicated tech-policy content.

+Hope to see you on campus!

 ## What we believe about technology and global policy